wavim/assignee/report/report.typ

 Equivalently in the team hub.
 Team owners will not see the filter.
 Instead, they would be able to peek over tasks' current submission count.

+== Responsive Design
+Assignee is fully responsive to different screen sizes.
+This is achieved through TailwindCSS `md:` media width breakpoint.

+Notice that demonstration images provided in the last section may come with a "MD Variant" postfix.
+This is because Assignee's styling is mobile-first, since the majority of Internet users are mobile users.

+No extra examples would be attached, refer to the previous section for demos.
+Apart from apparent UI changes, Assignee is also mobile user interface friendly, optimizing UX for hassle-free mobile usage.

 == Accessibility
 Assignee provides numerous accessibility options to align with web standards.